dotnet/dotnet-docker/samples/build-for-a-platform.md

 ## Conditionalize Dockerfile with `--platform`

 The `--platform` argument is the best way to specify the desired architecture.
 The `--platform` argument doesn't switch Docker to a special mode, but specifies the platform to request for multi-arch tags.
 Single-architecture tags are unaffected by this argument.
-That's a good behavior, enabling user to lock some tags to a platform, if desired, and to enable other tags to be affected by the platform switch.
+That approach enables users to lock some tags to a platform, if desired, and to enable other tags to be affected by the platform switch.

 In addition, Docker [Buildkit exposes multiple environment variables](https://github.com/dotnet/dotnet-docker/pull/4387#issuecomment-1416565213) that can be used to further conditionalize behavior.
 These environment variables can be controlled with the pattern demonstrated in [Dockerfile](https://github.com/mthalman/dredge/blob/main/src/Valleysoft.Dredge/Dockerfile).
 As mentioned, .NET doesn't support being run in emulation.
 The pattern in that Dockerfile results in the SDK always being run natively while the final image is affected by the `--platform` switch.
 This model also has the best performance since the bulk of computation is run natively.